 The Religious Worker Visa program in the U.S., commonly referred to as the R-1 Religious Workers Visa, is given to those who are religious workers.
-They can work for a span of 5 years in the U.S. and this allows them to ultimately apply for the Green Card and get the US Citizenship.
-This U.S. Religious Visa is offered only to those having a purpose to carry out the religious tasks in the residing country i.e. a religious vocation or a job.
-These workers may include the ministers, professional workers, and the other religious workers.
+They can work for a span of 5 years in the U.S. and this allows them to ultimately apply for the Green Card and eventually U.S. Citizenship.
+This U.S. Religious Visa is offered only to those coming for the purpose of carrying out religious tasks in the U.S..
+These workers may include ministers, professional religious workers, such as teachers and the other religious workers.

-Our office has developed a niche in the Religious Workers’ non-immigrant and immigrant visa program.
-These visas and green cards are for persons authorized by a recognized religious group to conduct religious worship and perform other duties usually performed by authorized members of the clergy of that religion or workers engaging in a religious vocation or occupation (such as religious teachers, including Hebrew teachers, as long as the position is mostly non-administrative in nature).
+Our office has many categories of Religious Workers across the country for both non-immigrant and immigrant visa applications.
+These visas and green cards are for persons authorized by a recognized religious denomination to conduct religious worship and perform other duties usually performed by authorized members of the clergy of that religion or workers engaging in a religious vocation or occupation (such as religious teachers, including Hebrew teachers, as long as the position is mostly non-administrative in nature).

 Requirements for Religious Visa